 Fasten your seatbelts and settle in with a snack again, you’re in for another long ride, smile.
 (I’ll try not to make it too bumpy!)
 Hopefully you’ve heard of “The Trifecta” by now – that is, the relatively common trio of issues we find comorbid in the Ehlers-Danlos community of any form of EDS (or the newly

 I really need to include anxiety in this post as well, as the two – depression and anxiety – seem to go very hand-in-hand for a large number of us.
 No surprise, this is true for the commonly comorbid autism spectrum as well, coincidentally.
 Maybe we’re finally onto some of the underlying organic causes of

 You may have noticed I don’t give much dietary advice here.
 In fact, to this point, I’ve given virtually none.
 And this is for a very good reason: just like medications and just about everything else with Ehlers-Danlos Syndrome with a dose of Mast Cell Activation Disorder on the side (any flavor) among plenty of

-Author’s note March 16, 2017: Since the brand new updated criteria and nosology for all forms of the now plural Ehlers-Danlos Syndromes (13 of them) and the brand new category of Hypermobility Spectrum Disorders JUST came out 24 hours ago, please bear with me as I get my site updated to reflect this.
+Author’s note March 16, 2017: Since the brand new updated criteria and nosology for all forms of the now plural Ehlers-Danlos Syndromes (13 of them as of 2017) and the brand new category of Hypermobility Spectrum Disorders JUST came out, please bear with me as I get my site updated to reflect this.
 Accordingly, please take

 I’m late to the World Autism Awareness Day party which was yesterday, April 2, 2015 as I type this.
 (Though not late for Autism Awareness Month, which is April, by the way.)
 But… the good news is, while I failed to get a post out on time for the occasion, I was made privy to